 - 114mm – As tastes changes, we’re seeing more customers make a statement with these larger louvers.

-Our shutters come in a choice of up to six louvre sizes: 47mm, 64mm, 76mm, 89mm ,114mm and now 165mm.
+Our shutters come in a choice of up to five louvre sizes: 47mm, 64mm, 76mm, 89mm, and 114mm.
 As you’d imagine, different sizes bring different benefits.
 Smaller slats reduce light levels as there are simply more slats to filter the light.
 Larger louvres let in more light and tend to look better in larger windows.

 No detail’s too small when it comes to making the perfect shutters for your windows.
 Even the hinges you choose can make a big difference.